 Kelsier's wife, who died in the Pits of Hathsin.
 Together they were part of a thieving crew, which was one of the most successful crews in the Final Empire.
 However, during a daring heist on Kredik Shaw, Mare betrayed Kelsier to the Steel Inquisitors.
 The Lord Ruler thanked her, then sent her to the Pits of Hathsin anyway.
 She died giving Kelsier an atium geode, claiming that she had already found one.

-The Mole: Although she claimed that she died betray Kelsier, nobody else could have.
-It turns out that she didn't betray Kelsier, but her use of tin gave away the crew to the Steel Inquisitors, who can pierce Copperclouds.
+- The Mole: Although she claimed that she didn't betray Kelsier, nobody else could have.
+It turns out that she really didn't betray Kelsier, but her use of tin gave away the crew to the Steel Inquisitors, who can pierce Copperclouds.

 A Terriswoman who arrives in Luthadel during The Well of Ascension.
 She believes in things being "proper".

 - Breeding Slave: Was used as one in the past as part of the program to keep Terris stewards available for the nobility.
 Specifically, she was placed in the program by her own people to keep Feruchemical blood in the Terris population (when the whole point of the breeding programs, as The Lord Ruler established them, is to breed Feruchemy out of the Terris people).

 - Cool Old Lady: Intelligent, determined, and perhaps most impressively still alive and thriving after just about the crappiest backstory of anyone in the series (and in the Final Empire, that's saying something).

 - Deadpan Snarker: She can even give Vin a run for her money in this regard.